IHE/IT-Infrastructure/IUA.b/IHE_ITI_Suppl_IUA.md

 It is important to understand that IUA is not a substitute for the administrative activities (such as withdrawing consent), policy setting, and other activities that BPPC documents provide.
 Greater integration of this authorization with third party authorization and consent documentation profiles, such as those found in the IHE BPPC Profile, are a future effort.
 This profile starts with just the basic authorization activities.

-The administrative actions needed to establish an authorization server for IUA is not covered by these profile.
+The administrative actions needed to establish an Authorization Server for IUA is not covered by these profile.
 These activities depend upon the operational needs, organizational and privacy policies that apply to a particular deployment.

 ### Background on the problem environment

-The application interacts with both patient and authorization server to support the granting of an access token.
+The application interacts with both patient and Authorization Server to support the granting of an access token.
 The application then uses the access token to retrieve and update health related data.

 The key issues here are: